kercheval/GradleCMPlugin/README.md

 Hudson - Several key Hudson variables are stored to shows build id, url, machine and other important information.

+TeamCity - Several key TeamCity variables are stored to shows build id, data and other important information.

 Gradle - Source build file, location and description information is stored in the information file.